mknapik1/website/content/en/docs/admin/admission-controllers.md

 This admission controller observes pod creation requests.
 If a container omits compute resource requests and limits, then the admission controller auto-populates a compute resource request based on historical usage of containers running the same image.
 If there is not enough data to make a decision the Request is left unchanged.
-When the admission controller sets a compute resource request, it does this by *annotating* the the pod spec rather than mutating the `container.resources` fields.
+When the admission controller sets a compute resource request, it does this by *annotating* the pod spec rather than mutating the `container.resources` fields.
 The annotations added contain the information on what compute resources were auto-populated.